falcon97/naive-bayes-classifier/README.md

 # naive-bayes-classifier
-This code involves creating a Naive Bayes Classifier and evaluating its performance on the given dataset.
+In this code, a Naive Bayes Classifier is created and its performance is evaluated on the given dataset.